zkol/vsadmin/README.md

 1. **Install Vintage Story to play on Linux and to share worlds with a local multiplayer LAN-Server**
    * Check the requirements for a complete install
    * Log in as the user who shall run the client on his desktop and manage the LAN-Server (and should be able to perform sudo)
-   * Open a terminal, change to the directory of server.sh, and execute:
+   * Open a terminal window, change to the directory of server.sh, and execute:
      * **` sudo ./server.sh -C -o $USER setup `**
    * Script result:
      * Asks for confirmation to set up the installation with the chosen parameters